getsentry/sentry/docs/technical.rst

 This section describes how to write a sentry client.
-As far as the writer is concerned, a sentry client *is* a logging handler written in a language different than Python.  you will not find the implementation details of the sentry logging handler, since these are language dependent, but a description of the steps that are needed to implement just any sentry logging handler.
+As far as the writer is concerned, a sentry client *is* a logging handler written in a language different than Python.  you will not find the implementation details of a specific sentry logging handler, since these are language dependent, but a description of the steps that are needed to implement just any sentry logging handler.